 The Dissonance readout tells you how much the color wheel will have to be warped to accommodate all of your selected hues.
 This will be a number between 0° and 15°, inclusive.
 Ideally, you want to keep this number as low as possible.
 If you select only one color, this will always be 0°.
 Your color model selection may change the amount of dissonance reported, because the proximity of some hues varies between RYB and RGB.

-And then you can download an image of that wheel with the Export Wheel button;
+Once you have the colors you want, you can optionally download an image of that wheel with the Export Wheel button.

 The Export Selection button will export an image containing your selected hues in swatches with gradients spanning saturation and value. so that you can easily eyedropper them into a palette.